 - Faculty Advisors: Similar to your sophomore year, you will be assigned an individual faculty advisor with whom you can meet throughout the academic year.
 Faculty advisors are available to have conversations about your course of study and career path.

 - Academic Departments: In junior year, you will have many questions about your concentration courses and are encouraged to seek the advice of professors within your concentration departments.
-During course registration, many departments may offer large group In-Gathering Advising programs or some opportunities to meet with faculty individually.
+During course registration in the fall, some departments may offer large group In-Gathering Advising programs or some opportunities to meet with faculty individually.

 - Career Resources: As you begin to think more deeply about jobs, careers and vocational interests, we encourage you to meet with Amy Donegan, Associate Director of Career Advising.
 Amy has drop-in hours where you can discuss resume critiques, interviewing techniques, and networking tips.
 In addition, the Career Center’s resources, particularly EagleLink and UCAN, will be very helpful to you in your internship search.

-- Senior Peer Advisors: You also have access to Senior Peer Advisors who will hold weekly drop-in hours.
+- Peer Advisors: You also have access to the E&Y Peer Advisors who will hold weekly drop-in hours.

 - Advising Events: